 As the weather gets warmer, family planners shift into high gear looking for ideas for family outings.
 Whether you’re planning a long vacation or just a day trip, a themepark is the perfect destination for family bonding no matter the age of your children.

 Pigeon Forge, Tennessee is known for its wholesome population of good ol’ country-music-loving residents who put on a warm welcome.
 One of the region’s most well-known locals, of course, is Dolly Parton.
 In 1986, the spirited country singer opened Dollywood and it is now one of Tennessee’s most visited man-made attractions, receiving more than two-million visitors annually.
-The park has rides and amusements for every age, from toddler to adult, and was spared by the November 2016 wildfires that engulfed the region and many homes.
+The ever-expanding park has rides and amusements for every age, from toddler to adult, and was spared by the November 2016 wildfires that engulfed the region and many homes.

 Set in the beautiful Pennsylvania region of Hershey, this chocolate-themed amusement park has everything from rides to games to food.
 The park is open year-round and offers seasonal adventures for the whole family.
 As the weather starts to get warmer, nothing is more exciting than a trip down “Tidal Force,” one of the world’s tallest waterslides.
 And when the family is done trying all the rides, make sure to see some live entertainment or take a chocolate factory tour.